Thyroid gland removal

 Why the Procedure Is Performed

-Your doctor may recommend thyroid removal if you have:
+Your doctor may recommend thyroid removal if you have any of the following:

 - A small thyroid growth (nodule or cyst)